philosopherstonerush/java-notes/spring/chad darby tutorial/API_Security/readME.md

 ## Authorization and Authentication

-- Authentication checks if the user can see the protected web resource.
+- Authentication checks if the user can see the protected web resource - meaning they have their username and password in the database.

 - Authorization says if the user is cleared (meaning they have a role) that can actually use the web resource.